Updated: 1 day ago

 For these stains (coffee, tea, Urine) start with Procedure A. If stain remains, complete Procedure C. Omit Procedure B. Coffee Tea Urine

 How To Care For Brand New Carpet - FAQ

-How soon can you walk on carpet after cleaning?
-Ideally wait until the carpet is dry.
+How soon can you walk on the carpet after cleaning?
+Ideally, wait until the carpet is dry.
 If that is not possible, wait as long as you can.
 Make sure you take your shoes off before walking on the carpet.

 Should you vacuum your carpet after professional cleaning has been done?
 Yes, you should.
 It is also very important to vacuum your carpet BEFORE you have it cleaned.

 Do you have to move your furniture for carpet cleaning?
 It all depends on the level of cleaning you want to get.
 If you leave the furniture in place, the carpet under the furniture will remain dirty.
 Up to you.